research-ag/stable-log-lists/README.md

 Lists **do not** support modifications of already added items and item deletion.

-To use a list, client code must first allocate it using `allocateList`.
+To use a list, client code must first create it using `createList`.
 Each list is identified by a unique index — a consecutive natural number starting from 0.

 ### Links